 The WUR AP shall use BIP-CMAC-128 to provide data integrity and replay protection and shall use an integrity key, exchanged via the PCR, to compute the MIC of the WUR frame.

-Broadcast and group addressed WUR frames shall be protected using a separate WUR IGTK that is negotiated as defined in 12.7.7 (Group key handshake) and individually addressed WUR frames shall be protected using a separate pairwise WUR TK that is negotiated as defined in 12.7.6 (4-way handshake).
+Broadcast and group addressed WUR frames shall be protected using a separate wake up radio (WUR) integrity group temporal key (IGTK) that is negotiated as defined in 12.7.7 (Group key handshake) and individually addressed WUR frames shall be protected using a separate pairwise wake up radio (WUR) temporal key (TK) that is negotiated as defined in 12.7.6 (4-way handshake).(#466)

 The CMAC output for BIP-CMAC-128 shall be truncated to 16 bits: MIC = Truncate-16 (CMAC Output).
 The MIC shall be included in the FCS field of the protected WUR frame.